techy-robot/Mighty-Micro-Motors/README.md

 - Can be clocked to a max 64mhz
 - Power mosfet switching works on the charger
 - Can communicate over SPI, UART and the debug interface
+- Can drive a brushless drone motor at 10k rpm

 #### Photos
 <img src="Media/top.png" width="200">